 We are witnessing a gin revival all around the globe.
 It's gaining popularity again in countries like the United States and the United Kingdom! and attracting new fans in emerging markets in the rest of the world.

 Before we continue, let's briefly discuss vodka and gin.
 Both spirits are sometimes confused.
 They are clear liquids, so they are often mixed together to make similar drinks like martinis and gimlets.
-However, vodka and Gin are quite different.
+However, vodka and Gin are pretty different.

 Vodka is made with distilled potatoes, wheat, or rye.
 This is the most significant difference between vodka and gin.
-Gin is made from distilling malt or grains and infusing it using juniper berries, and other botanicals.
+Gin is made from distilling malt or grains and infusing it using juniper berries and other botanicals.

-Gin is a complex beverage, in both how it's made and what it contains, as well as the variety of flavors it has, today there are around 6000 different gins with unique flavor profiles, which means you have a lot to explore!
+Gin is a complex beverage, in both how it's made and what it contains, as well as the variety of flavors it has; today, there are around 6000 different gins with unique flavor profiles, which means you have a lot to explore!

 There are quite a few methods if you wanna make Gin, but the most common is to start with base alcohol that has been distilled.
-The liquid is then mixed with juniper and other botanicals to build the flavor profile.
+The liquid is mixed with juniper and other botanicals to build the flavor profile.

 Later on, I will give you a more in-depth DIY guide on how you can make your own gin at home.

 We're now discussing botanicals.
-It's time to answer the question "What's gin made from?"
+It's time to answer the question, "What's gin made from?"
 Truly.

 All gins contain juniper.
 However, different brands and types of Gin have a variety of botanicals (things that add flavor) These are the most popular gin ingredients.

 Coriander, sometimes called Chinese parsley, is the second most popular gin botanical after juniper.
-It has a little bit of a nutty flavor in gin, it is also a little spicy.
+It has a little bit of a nutty flavor in gin; it is also a little spicy.

 Orris root is derived from the iris flower.
 It adds a spring-like sweetness and clean taste to gin.
-However, it's much rarer than the Angelica root because they must be dried for five years before using them.
+However, it's much rarer than the Angelica root because it must be dried for five years before using them.
 This is why gins with orris root are expensive.

 Licorice is as divisive and controversial as juniper.
 It is sweet, bitter, salty, and sour all at once.
 While not everyone will enjoy a licorice-infused Gin, those who do will be able to appreciate the way juniper and licorice interact.